 This makes a lot of sense.
 If crawl space vents worked the way they were designed to, then rot and humidity couldn’t be the problem it is, right?

-In addition, cold winter air can also circulate through a home in Virginia through these crawl space vents.
+In addition, cold winter air can also circulate through a home through these crawl space vents.
 The cold air pulled in will affect everything in the space, including water heaters, hot water pipes, furnaces, and heating ducts.
 These utilities will be forced to work harder just to do their daily work, and the added cold air cools the floorboards above, making an uncomfortable floor above.
 The end result is more money spent during the cold months.

-During the humidity and heat of a summer in Jefferson, Elkin, Mount Air, Hudson, Roaring Gap, and King in NC, and many other areas in the high country, the problem is much worse.
+During the humidity and heat of summer in Jefferson, Elkin, Mount Air, Hudson, Roaring Gap, and King in NC, and many other areas in the high country, the problem is much worse.

 Instead of drying your crawlspace, the summer air that flows in adds an enormous amount of humidity.
 As this humid air enters the space, its temperature drops to about 50 degrees, and its relative humidity rises.
 This leads to condensation throughout the crawl space, including on wood, support beams, metal, and floorboards.
-As this condensation builds and saturates the area, it will lead to rot, mold, and higher risk of infestations of termites, ants, beetles, rodents, and other pests.
+As this condensation builds and saturates the area, it will lead to rot, mold, and a higher risk of infestations of termites, ants, beetles, rodents, and other pests.
 This humid air creates a drain on air conditioners in the space, as humid air is much more difficult to condition than dry air.

-Crawl space rot in North Carolina and Virginia will quickly mean sagging floors, a compromised structure, foul odors, and mold allergens in the home.
+Crawl space rot in North Carolina will quickly mean sagging floors, a compromised structure, foul odors, and mold allergens in the home.
 If the crawl space is allowed to decay to the point where the materials need to be replaced, the homeowner will have to find a contractor willing to repair it.
 Finding a good contractor willing to crawl into a disgusting, unhealthy, and narrow space like a rotting crawl space is not easy.
 Finding one who will rip out the rotting boards and replace them with new ones is no small task.
 The result is expensive, wasteful, and just not the best option.

-Environmentally Friendly Crawl Spaces in NC & VA
+Environmentally Friendly Crawl Spaces in NC

 With the current building practices, we now know that crawl spaces with vents will become rotting, moldy places that offer a continual drain on your utility bills.